The Laugh Dispensary - NOW Magazine

 - More

-Comedy show where we dispense laughs, in a dispensary!
-This is a pro comedy show!
-Featuring acts that have appeared on TV, at comedy festivals like Just For Laughs & Edinburgh Fringe and even toured the world!
+A comedy show where we dispense laughs … in a dispensary!!!
+Laughter is medicine too!

+Located on a cosy little outdoor patio at Spiritleaf in Cabbagetown, this pro comedy show is featuring acts that have appeared on TV, at comedy festivals like Just For Laughs & Edinburgh Fringe Festival, made an album or even toured the world!

-Spiritleaf in Cabbagetown is an alcohol-free venue, but we can smoke all the weed we want on their cozy little patio!
+Spiritleaf is an alcohol-free venue, but we can smoke all the weed we want on their cosy little patio!
 They have great selection and ice cold THC drinks to cool you off!
 Grab a pre-roll and join us for the best laughs!

-Thurs Aug 4th, 9 pm.
-Tix are $15 and space is limited!

 Location Address - 238 Carlton St